aplteam/Tatin/docs/PackageConfiguration.md

       #.PkgName.Run
 ```

-To the outside world only two functions are visible:
+To the outside world, only two functions are visible:

 ```
       #.PkgName.⎕nl ⍳16